biddyweb/android-rcs-ims-stack/trunk/core/README.txt

 See Opensource issue details at http://code.google.com/p/android-rcs-ims-stack/issues/list

 V2.5.17
-- Issue 232		Stack: Application Not Responding for StartService

 V2.5.16
 - Issue 201		Stack: When rejoining or restarting a group chat, we receive notifications for events already displayed